c0c0n3/teadal.proto/docs/README.md

 - [Dev env][dev-env].
 Setting up basic tools to develop and manage the Teadal cluster.
 One-liner install with a virtual env that doesn't mess up your box.
+- [Multipass VM][multipass].
+Alternative VM setup with no Nix in sight.
+You can also use this as a dev env or as a baseline to install MicroK8s on Ubuntu.
-- Teadal cloud bootstrap.
-Setting up Argo CD pipelines to deploy and manage the Teadal cloud services and supporting K8s resources.
+- [Teadal cloud bootstrap][cloud].
+Setting up the Istio mesh and the Argo CD pipelines to deploy and manage the Teadal cloud services and supporting K8s resources.

 [admin-access]: ./cluster-admin-access.md
 [bootstrap]: ./bootstrap/README.md
+[cloud]: ./bootstrap/cloud.md
 [dev-env]: ./dev-env.md
+[multipass]: ./bootstrap/multipass.md
 [os-depl]: ./os-deployment.md